-Tutorial attendance (forfeited if student attends less than 80% of journeys, across time, across space, and across human relationships; the first use of the concept will take the journey of the uMngeni River (which is close to all DUT campuses) as a metaphor.
+SYLLABUS: I he module content will be developed around the concept of journeys, across time, across space, and across human relationships; the first use of the concept will take the journey of the uMngeni River (which is close to all DUT campuses) as a metaphor.
 The module will bring different disciplinary perspectives to this content.